 Atlas operates its insurance underwriting either on a direct line of business with negotiation carried out with its policy holders on a direct basis or through a network of intermediaries.
 This gives rise to timing differences for the collection of premium.
-These balances under Solvency II are considered to be future cash flows and therefore reclassified to technical provisions in the calculation of "best estimate" values for such provisions.
-IFRS valuation considers fair value for the amounts receivable.
+Any balances that are not yet due are considered to be future cash flows under the Solvency II balance sheet and therefore reclassified to technical provisions in the calculation of "best estimate" values for such provisions.
+IFRS valuation considers the amounts receivable at amortised cost less any provision for doubtful debts.
 The adjustment to technical provisions is shown in the above table.